sungnga/react-colors-app/README.md

   - Being rendered in Palette.js and SingleColorPalette.js
   - Props received: `const {paletteName, emoji} = this.props.palette`
   - Renders the palette name and the emoji
+- Adjust text color based on text's luminance
+  - Use chroma-js library
+  - Do this in ColorBox.js component